-The number of recordable incidents has remained constant while the rate of recordable incidents has increased for the first three guarters of 2015 compared to the same time period in 2014.
-Leading causes of incidents during this reporting period were: slips, trips and falls at 19 percent; struck or injured at 14 percent; and cut/puncture and strain or injury by at 13 percent each.
-When looking at the work activity the employee was doing at the time of the incident, 26 percent of these injuries were equipment related.
-Another 15 percent were related to mowing/brush cutting, and materials activities had 10 percent.
+Both the number of recordable incidents and the rate of recordable incidents have decreased for the first two quarters of 2015 compared to the same time period in 2014.
+Leading causes of incidents during this reporting period were: slips, trips and falls at 22 percent; struck or injured at 15 percent; motor vehicle at 13 percent and cut/puncture at 12 percent.
+When looking at the work activity the employee was doing at the time of the incident, 29 percent of these injuries were equipment related.
+Another 15 percent were related to mowing/brush cutting, and snow/ice and materials activities had 9 percent each.

-\OSHA private industry data is not yet available for 2014.
+Private Industry Construction category data, from the OSHA website, is not yet available for 2014.

-Steve Patterson Safety and Claims Manager
+Steve Patterson, Safety and Claims Manager

-This measure tracks the number of general liability claims and the amount paid.
+This measure tracks the number of general liability claims filed and amount paid.